prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 Ethereum's nodes work together to process one batch of transactions at a time.
 These batches are Ethereum's blocks.
 As users and applications submit transactions to the network, new blocks are proposed and ultimately finalized.

+### Blocks, epochs, and slots

+While transactions are grouped into blocks, blocks are grouped into **epochs**.
+An epoch is a fixed-length timespan lasting 384 seconds.
+Epochs are divided into 32 slots, each lasting 12 seconds.
+Every slot is an opportunity for one new block of transactions to be tentatively accepted by the Ethereum network.
+When a new epoch begins, the previous epoch and all of its blocks are marked as finalized.

+If you think of Ethereum as being a sort of "world computer", its processor makes tentative changes to its data once every slot, or once every 12 seconds.
+These tentative changes are finalized once every epoch, or once every 32 slots, or once every 384 seconds.

 ### Finality and checkpoints

 Ethereum's nodes are responsible for broadcasting, verifying, and finalizing transactions as they're submitted by users and apps. **Finality** describes a state in which the probability of transaction reversal is near-zero.

 To understand how Ethereum handles finality, let's imagine that Bob wants to send Alice some ETH.
 In the best case scenario, Bob's transaction would flow through the following (oversimplified) transaction lifecycle:

  1. **Transaction signed**: Bob signs a transaction that moves ETH from his wallet to Alice's wallet using the private key associated with his wallet.
  2. **Transaction submitted**: Bob submits this transaction to the Ethereum network.
 All nodes receive it.